emolr/flip/README.md

 # flip
-a online magazine built with http://hexo.io
+A magazine theme built with hexo.io